-More than 60 American suffer from diseases of the circulatory system, which include atherosclerosis, rheumatic heart disease, arrhythmia, aneurysm, and high blood pressure.
+More than 60 million Americans suffer from diseases of the circulatory system, which include atherosclerosis, rheumatic heart disease, arrhythmia, aneurysm, and high blood pressure.
 Diseases that disrupt the circulatory system affect the heart and blood vessels, as well as other tissues and organs of the human body.
 A person of any age or race may suffer from diseases of the circulatory system, and these diseases are potentially life threatening.

 Atherosclerosis leads to a variety of coronary diseases, such as heart attacks and strokes.
 A person with atherosclerosis will typically develop clot formations.
 In some cases, the narrowing of arteries in certain parts of the body, particularly in the legs, may be so severe that amputation is needed.
 Atherosclerosis may be treated with angioplasty.

 Another common circulatory system disease is rheumatic heart disease, which mainly affects children between the ages of 5 and 15.
 Rheumatic heart disease occurs due to complications of an untreated strep throat infection.
 This disease is caused when the antibodies created to fight the infection turn against the body and actually attack the valves of the heart.
 This attack typically results in the valves thickening and becoming scarred.
 Rheumatic heart disease is generally treated with antibiotics.